ldrobnik/drobnik-writing-ver-1/README.md

 A simple page containing my biographical statement and **a list of publications in the form of a timeline**.
 The timeline is built dynamically from an array of objects containing such information as the publication title, English and Polish descriptions (displayed based on the currently set language) or publication year.

 ### The Text components
 The meat of the app: **pieces of fiction in Polish and English**.
-Every text component has a similar structure, with a jumbotron displaying a video relevant to a given theme in the background, the text itself and a button prompting the user to read another text.
+Every text component has a similar structure, with a jumbotron displaying a background video relevant to a given theme, the text itself and a button prompting the user to read another piece.

 ## Acknowledgements
 The app is based on a modified seed project from **Maximillian Schwarzmüller’s** course [Angular (Angular 2+) & NodeJS - The MEAN Stack Guide](https://www.udemy.com/angular-2-and-nodejs-the-practical-guide/).